RoshanakBehrouz/Cloud-Basic/README.md

 ## 7. File Operation Limitations:
 -	When attempting to download files among multiple users, I ran into limitations or were unsure how to achieve this with Nextcloud and my Locust testing setup.
 -	I addressed the script errors in Locust by correcting the user credentials file format and ensuring it was properly parsed.
 I also fixed file path references to ensure the Locust tasks could accurately request the target files.
-## 8. File Path and Access Issues in Scripts:
--	There were challenges with file paths and accessing specific files within the Nextcloud environment for testing purposes.
--	Finally I fixed it by uploading the file to admin account and share amonug users.
-## 9. Deployment and Monitoring Complexities:
--	Throughout deployment and monitoring, I adjusted my docker-compose.yml to ensure proper service dependencies and network configurations.
-By iteratively addressing each issue with targeted adjustments and verifications, I successfully resolved the challenges and progressed with my Nextcloud deployment and load testing.